 Our SEN Information Report – which is part of Durham County Council’s Local Offer – provides details about how we support children and young people with Special Educational Needs in our school.

-The SEN Information Report was reviewed and updated May 2019.
+The SEN Information Report was reviewed and updated Summer 2022.

 At Red Rose Primary School we believe all our pupils have the right to be safe, happy, successful and treated as individuals.
 The learning community of pupils, staff, governors and parents work together to provide the highest possible standard of education.
 We believe all pupils should feel valued as individuals and their strengths identified and developed as far as possible, taking into account their individual aspirations.
 In order to achieve this, all pupils regardless of their particular needs are offered inclusive teaching, which will enable them to make the best possible progress in school and feel that they are a valued member of the wider school community.